 There are a number of benefits to data-driven learning, but brands put a strong emphasis on personalization and improved customer experience.
 In a marketing context, personalization will be key, but a data-driven strategy can also help you better understand what your customers are actually looking for, as opposed to what you think they’re looking for.
 It also enables you to better target the right customers at the right moment.

-Ultimately, it makes you better at conversion and will have a profound impact on your ROI.
+Ultimately, a data-driven approach to marketing makes you better at conversion and will have a profound impact on your ROI.
 On paper, this sounds amazing, so you’re probably asking yourself…

 How can I implement a data-driven strategy?